-Financial service providers must affiliate to an ombudsman's office at the latest on commencing activity.
+Financial service providers that do not provide financial services exclusively to institutional or professional clients in accordance with Article 4 paragraphs 3 and 4 must affiliate to an ombudsman at the latest on commencing their activity.

 Art.
 78 Duty to participate